thquad/learn-angular/documentation/NgRx/reducers.md

 ![NgRx reducer diagram](../assets/ngrx-reducer.svg)

-A reducer consists of two parts:
+A reducer is a function, which consists of two parts:
 - The state, or actual data of the store.
 - Reducer-functions, which are executed when specific actions are triggered.

-> Reducers are actually `ActionReducer`, NgRx loves to confuse people.
+> Reducers are actually `ActionReducer`, NgRx loves confusing syntax.

 ```typescript
 export interface TodoState {